-Server-to-server tracking is a method that more and more businesses use to understand better what users do on different websites or improve their advertising.
-It's different from older ways of tracking because it allows you to collect data more accurately, follows privacy rules better, and doesn't depend as much on third-party cookies and web scripts that web browsers can block.
+Server-to-server is different from older ways of tracking because it allows you to collect data more accurately, follows privacy rules better, and doesn’t depend as much on third-party cookies and web scripts that web browsers can block.

-The Google Tag Manager server container is the most common tool for integrating server-side tracking. sGTM has two ways of integrating server-side tracking: web+server (the most popular one) and server-to-server.
+The Google Tag Manager server container is the most common tool for integrating server-side tracking.
+There are two ways of integrating server-side tracking: web+server (the most popular one) and server-to-server.

 This blog post delves into server-to-server tracking using Google Tag Manager's server container capabilities.
 We'll explore how it works, its benefits, and how you can implement it to gain deeper insights into your analytics while maintaining user privacy and data integrity.